guanquann/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddOrderSequenceDiagram.puml" alt="AddOrderSequenceDiagram" />

-### List order feature
+### List orders feature

-The `listorder` feature allows users to list all orders associated with a contact in the address book, sorted by date in ascending order first, then sorted by order they were added in if date is the same.
-This is particularly useful for users who wish to track the order history of contacts efficiently.
+The `listorder` feature allows users to list all orders associated with a contact in the address book, sorted by date in ascending order first, then tiebroken by the sequence they were added in.
+This is particularly useful for users to track incoming orders of contacts efficiently.

 #### Design Considerations

 - **Aspect:** Sorting orders by date.

     - **Motivation:** Users are likely interested in the most recent orders.
 Sorting orders by date in ascending order allows users to see the most relevant orders first.
+<br><br>
 - **Aspect:** Integration with existing data models.

     - **Motivation:** Utilising the existing `Person` and new implemented `Order` models minimizes code redundancy and maintains consistency within the application.

 #### Implementation